LoRa Configuration

 - Separate Application keys: Each device or group of devices has a unique key.

 - Auto Add Device: When enabled, devices with matching AppKey and Application EUI will be added automatically after a successful join request.
-This is useful for mass deployment of identical devices.
+This feature applies only to OTAA devices.

 - Application Key: Required for Unified Application Key setup.